infobip/oneapi-pharo-smalltalk/README.md

 ### It's always nice to clean up behind you:

     smsClient logout.
     smsClient close.
-"Closes the underlying TCP socket, which is keep open for HTTP1.1 keep-alive feature."
+"Closes the underlying TCP socket, which is kept open for HTTP1.1 keep-alive feature."

 License